jiahuang/kickball/README.md

-# Kickball is an unofficial Kickstarter python API
+# Kickball scrapes Kickstarter for project information

 Kickball allows for the following scrapes: